zammad/zammad-user-documentation/extras/profile-and-settings.rst

 Clicking on your avatar picture provides the following three sections.

 Recently viewed
-   All information you've viewed previously (Tickets, Users, Organizations).
+   All information you've viewed previously (tickets, users, organizations).
    Helps you to jump back quick and easy without searching or looking in your overviews.